You may not realize the stress you are under, which is why you need scenic landscapes for visual stress relief!

 - Read a good book.
 Learn something new or just enjoy an adventure.

 Be careful that managing your stress doesn’t become an avoidance in dealing with the stress.
-I love a good book, but I can use reading as a tool to avoid the stressor issue.
+I love a good book, but I can use reading as a tool to avoid stressor issues.

 Visual Stress Relief